bernhardAxonIvy/doc/source/engine-guide/troubleshooting/_intro.rst

-The `Axon Ivy Community <https://community.axonivy.com/>`_ (or the old `Axon Ivy Q&A <https://answers.axonivy.com/>`_) contains a considerable amount of questions and answers related to |ivy-designer| and Engine.
+The `Axon Ivy Community <https://community.axonivy.com/>`_ (or the old `Axon Ivy Q&A <https://answers.axonivy.com/>`_) contains a considerable amount of questions and answers related to Axon Ivy Designer and Engine.

 .. rubric:: Stack Overflow